 Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale Output-HE6 " Health facilities are strengthened to provide services" # of health facilities supported for the refugees and migrants care This indicator measures the number of health facilities (including hospitals, clinics, laboratories, ambulatory care centers and specialized care centers) that care for refugees and migrants from Venezuela and have received medicines, medical devices, medical supplies or have improved its infrastructure with the support of the health sector partners of the national platforms.
 Infrastructure Output-HE7 " Health facilities are strengthened to provide services" # of health personnel and community workers trained This indicator measures the number of people who work in health facilities (health personnel: doctors, nurses, laboratory workers, etc.) and in other health care services in host communities (promoters, agents, leaders and community actors) who have received training (talks, workshops, seminars, webinars) by the health sector partners of the national platforms, on issues of primary care, first aid, emergency care, sexual and reproductive health, and prevention and care of gender-based violence cases, HIV/AIDS, mental health and other topics.
-Capacity Building Humanitarian Transportation sportation Outcome-HT01 The humanitarian transportation response will contribute to the protection, integration and access to basic goods and services for vulnerable refugees and migrants Proportion of vulnerable refugee and migrant population that has access to humanitarian transport Output-HT1 Provide transportation assistance in a safe, humane and dignified manner to refugees and migrants from Venezuela for the purposes of protection, integration and access to basic goods and services. # of refugees and migrants receiving assistance for transportation between two points within the country for family or social reunification, or access to protection, employment and basic and administrative services The indicator aims to capture the number of targeted persons receiving internal or border-to-border transportation assistance, in order to reduce protection risks for refugees and migrants in transit.
+Capacity Building 🖽 Humanitarian Tr ansportation Outcome-HT01 The humanitarian transportation response will contribute to the protection, integration and access to basic goods and services for vulnerable refugees and migrants Proportion of vulnerable refugee and migrant population that has access to humanitarian transport Output-HT1 Provide transportation assistance in a safe, humane and dignified manner to refugees and migrants from Venezuela for the purposes of protection, integration and access to basic goods and services. # of refugees and migrants receiving assistance for transportation between two points within the country for family or social reunification, or access to protection, employment and basic and administrative services The indicator aims to capture the number of targeted persons receiving internal or border-to-border transportation assistance, in order to reduce protection risks for refugees and migrants in transit.
 It is prioritazed the cases related to family or social reunification to guarantee protection networks in their destination.
-Direct Assistance Output-HT2 Provide transportation assistance in a safe, humane and dignified manner to refugees and migrants from Venezuela for the purposes of protection, integration and access to basic goods and services. # of refugees and migrants receiving local transportation assistance to access services of protection, basic goods or services, or employment at intra-urban level The indicator aims to capture number of persons targeted assisted with short distance, urban or local transport to facilitate access to protection and basic services such as medical facilities, humanitarian assistance such as food, facilitate the fulfilling of administrative requirements, and to seek employment.
+Direct Assistance Output-HT2 Provide transportation assistance in a safe, humane and dignified manner to refugees and # of refugees and migrants receiving local transportation assistance to access services The indicator aims to capture number of persons targeted assisted with short distance, urban or local Direct Assistance transport to facilitate access to protection and basic administrative requirements, and to seek employment.
 Priority is given to the most vulnerable groups identified through vulnerability criteria and based on needs.
-Direct Assistance Integration Outcome-IN01 Promote economic integration (during and post-COVID-19) for refugees and migrants from Venezuela with their host communities % of unemployment rate among refugees and migrants from Venezuela